Working with community

 Intermediary organisations include:

 Participants can choose to have a registered Plan Management provider to manage their funding and budget for the supports in their plan.
 Where a participant requests a Registered Plan Management Provider (RPMP) to administer their plan, the NDIA will give effect to this request without it being subject to the reasonable and necessary test under s34 of the NDIS Act.
-Plan Managers must be a registered provider with the NDIS and meet the necessary professional requirements in the Guide to Suitability (PDF (External website))(DOC (External website)).
+Plan Managers must be a registered provider with the NDIS and meet the necessary professional requirements.
 Plan Managers are able to connect participants with both NDIS registered providers and providers that aren’t registered with the NDIS, subject to meeting the pricing in the NDIS website.

 Support coordination is included in a participant’s plan if it is reasonable and necessary for the individual.
 Where either a Local Area Coordinator or Early Childhood Early Intervention Partner is assisting with plan implementation, support coordination is not funded in the participant’s plan, except where exploring housing options is included within the plan.